DATA PROTECTION WEBSITE

 (5) Provider details

-(7) Entry pages, exit pages, page URL, title of page, search items, downloads
+(7) Entry pages, exit pages, page URL, page title, search terms, downloads

-(8) Search engines, search item, websites, social networks
+(8) Search engines, search term, websites, social networks

-Detailed information on how the individual cookies work, information on how long they function and details of whether third parties have access to these cookies can also be found in the Cookie Consent Manager.
-You can access the Cookie Consent Manager any time by clicking the corresponding button in the footer of our website.
+In the Cookie Consent Manager, you will also find detailed information on how the individual cookies work, information on the duration of their function and information on whether third parties have access to these cookies.
+You can access the Cookie Consent Manager at any time via a corresponding button in the footer of our website.2 Legal basis for data processing

 The legal basis for the processing of personal data using technically necessary cookies is Art.
 6 para.
-1 p.
-1 point f of the GDPR.
+1 sentence 1 lit. f GDPR.

-The legal basis for the processing of personal data using functional cookies and cookies for analysis and marketing purposes is Art.
+The legal basis for the processing of personal data using functional cookies and cookies for analysis and marketing purposes is your consent in accordance with Art.
 6 para.
-1 p.
-1 point a of the GDPR along with the analogous provisions in accordance with the applicable data protection legislation.
+1 sentence 1 lit. a GDPR together with the analogous provisions in accordance with the applicable data protection law.3. purpose of data processing

 b) Functional cookies

-Functional cookies enable our website to store information that has already been input (such as registered name, language selection or a user's location) and, on the basis of this information, offer improved and more personalised functions.
-The way in which these cookies collect and store data ensures that user behaviour on other websites cannot be tracked.
+Functional cookies enable our website to save information that has already been entered (such as registered name, language selection or the location of the user) and to offer improved and more personalised functions based on this.
+These cookies only collect and store data in such a way that user behaviour on other websites cannot be tracked.

 c) Performance cookies

-In order to improve the website's attractiveness, content and functionality, performance cookies collect aggregated information about how it is used.
-These cookies help us to determine whether, how often and how long which website subpages are visited and what content is of particular interest to users.
+Performance cookies collect aggregated information about how our website is used in order to improve its attractiveness, content and functionality.
+These cookies help us to determine whether, which, how often and for how long subpages of our website are visited and what content users are particularly interested in.

-These cookies do not store any information that would allow the user to be identified.
-The information collected is aggregated, and does not allow us to directly identify the individual.
-The only purpose it serves is to compile statistics in order to better tailor the content of our website to the needs of our users, to improve user experience, and to optimise our range of services.
+These cookies do not store any information that allows the user to be identified.
+The information collected is aggregated and does not allow us to draw any direct conclusions about the individual person.
+They are used solely to compile statistics in order to tailor the content of our website more specifically to the needs of our users, improve the user experience and optimise our offering.d) Marketing cookies

-Marketing cookies come from external advertising companies (third party cookies) and are used to collect information about the websites visited by the user, to create targeted advertising for the user, and to display advertisements based on the user's interests.
-They are also used to limit the frequency with which an advertisement appears, and to measure the effectiveness of advertising campaigns.
-This information may be shared with third parties, advertisers for instance.
+Marketing cookies originate from external advertising companies (third-party cookies) and are used to collect information about the websites visited by the user in order to create targeted advertising for the user and to display adverts based on the user's interests.
+They are also used to limit the frequency with which an advert appears and to measure the effectiveness of advertising campaigns.
+This information can be shared with third parties, e.g. advertisers.4. duration of storage, objection and removal options

-Cookies are stored on the user's computer, from which they are transmitted to our website.
-As the user, you therefore have complete control over the use of cookies.
+Cookies are stored on the user's computer and transmitted by it to our site.
+As a user, you therefore have full control over the use of cookies.

-• Cookies which have already been stored can be removed from your settings at any time.
+Cookies that have already been saved can be deleted at any time in your settings.
 This can also be done automatically.

-• Further, you can prevent the collection of data generated by the cookie and relating to your use of our websites (including your IP address) to Google and the processing of this data by downloading and installing the plug-in available for your browser.
+You can also prevent the collection of the data generated by the respective cookie and related to your use of our websites (including your IP address) and the processing of this data by downloading and installing the plugin available for your browser.

-• You can also use the tools developed as part of self-regulation programs in many countries, e.g. https://www.aboutads.info/choices/ (USA) or http://www.youronlinechoices.com/uk/your-ad-choices (EU), to manage marketing cookies.
+You can also manage marketing cookies using the tools developed in many countries as part of self-regulation programmes, such as https://www.aboutads.info/choices/ (USA) or http://www.youronlinechoices.com/uk/your-ad-choices (EU).

 (3) Salutation